cutesd/bamazon/README.md

 # bamazon

 ## Overview
-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives back data.
+Bamazon is a node based CLI app that shows off CRUD MySQL manipulation of a database.
+It starts with a database of 10 products and then allows the user to interact and modify the data as a customer and a manager.

 ## Demonstrates
 * NodeJS
 * MySQL
+* CRUD
 * NPM
 * Git

-## Challenge #1
+## Customer
 * Created a MySQL Database called bamazon.
 * Database is populated with around 10 different products.
 * Application first displays all of the items available for sale.